-Thank you for visiting our site to learn more about our training program in Pediatric Intensive Care.
-Our goal is to support our fellows’ transition to productive and satisfying careers as academic clinician educators and physician scientists.
+Thank you for visiting our site to learn more about the Fellowship training program in Pediatric Intensive Care.
+Our goal is to support our Fellows’ transition to productive and satisfying careers as academic clinician educators and physician scientists.
 The core curriculum of the program ensures the attainment of full competency in the care of the critically ill child and the development of meaningful scholarly activity.
-Every effort is made to develop an individualized training program that fits each trainee’s own aspirations.

 Fellows develop a research focus from a broad range of scholarly activities including clinical, basic or translational science, administration and advocacy, medical education, international health/disaster management and medical ethics.
 Fellows are encouraged to identify an area of genuine interest in order to develop an area of expertise within the field of critical care.

-I invite you to look at the information provided on this website and encourage you to contact me for any further inquiries.
-We are pleased you have chosen to consider training in Pediatric Critical Care at Rainbow Babies and Children’s Hospital and look forward to hearing from you.
+We invite you to look at the information provided on this website and encourage you to contact us for any further inquiries.
+We are pleased you have chosen to consider training in Pediatric Critical Care at Rainbow Babies & Children’s Hospital and look forward to hearing from you.